7Block Labs

 Caveats (so you don’t get surprised)

-• Config drift is real: Keep Protect/MEV-Share settings current with the latest signing and endpoint requirements; stale configs silently disable protections. (collective.flashbots.net)
+• Config drift is real: Keep an eye on your Protect/MEV-Share settings and make sure they're up-to-date with the latest signing and endpoint requirements.
+Neglecting stale configurations can silently disable your protections, and that's not something you want.
+For further details, check out collective.flashbots.net.

-If you want 7Block Labs to implement this stack end‑to‑end—with clear KPIs, dashboards, and a pilot in production—start here: Book a 30-Day DeFi MEV Pilot.
+If you're interested in having 7Block Labs set up this stack from start to finish--complete with clear KPIs, dashboards, and a pilot that’s live in production--just kick things off here: Book a 30-Day DeFi MEV Pilot.

 Like what you're reading?
 Let's build together.